-Learn how to crochet a granny square!
-Just exactly what is a Granny Square, and how do I crochet one?
-A Granny Square is a classic crochet design that is easy to learn.
+Learn how to crochet a granny square with this easy tutorial on crochet granny squares for beginners.
+Just exactly what is a Granny Square crochet, and how do I crochet one?
+A Granny Square crochet is a classic crochet design that is easy to learn.
 The name given to these lovely little motifs seems to come from the fact that the grannies have the time to sit and crochet!
 If one looks up the history of granny squares, it seems that this is not too far from the truth.
 Long ago, when a person could not just order yarn on the Internet, thrifty women unravel old sweaters, socks, and other yarn-based items.
 This resulted in small scraps of various colored yarns.
 They used this recycled yarn to crochet small squares, which they then sewed together to form larger items such as blankets.
 This is the perfect combination of crochet and patchwork!

 How to Crochet a Granny Square - Supplies